neatComponents runs as an entirely web-based service, on Windows.

 Why only Windows?

-The server-system should support the web-developer and not get in their way.
+The server-system should support the app-developer and not get in their way.
 At the moment we believe that Linux/Apache require more user intervention, knowledge and expertise than they should, and so are a bad value proposition for most business users.
 So, for the time being, the neatComponents server software only installs onto Windows machines.

 And remember - once installed, ALL future configuration, design and build is direct from your browser in whatever operating system you prefer.